thoughtbot/Argo/README.md

 }
 ```

-You will also want to create a curried creation function.
-This is needed
+You will also need a curried function used to construct your model object.
+If
-because of a deficiency in Swift that doesn't allow us to pass `init`
-functions around like other functions.
+you'd like to do this manually, it would look like so:

 ```swift
 extension User {